Perennial, by definition, means to return year after year.

 Success with a perennial garden is all about planning and knowing the conditions of your planting site.
 Full sun or shade; wet or dry; windy or well-protected; these conditions all factor into what should be planted.
 There are perennials available for any environment, so when planning a garden, be sure to choose plants according to the specific climate of your site.

-At the opposite end of the soil spectrum is sand.
-Sandy soil leaches nutrients and water but is a bit easier to amend with a lot of organic material to beef up nutrient content and soil structure.
-If you are not sure what type of soil you have, squeeze it in your palm.
+To determine your soil type, squeeze it in your palm.
 If it remains in the shape of your palm, you have heavier soil.
 If it doesn’t maintain a shape, you have sandier soil.
 The bottom line is that the more organic matter you can add to your planting bed, the better off your perennials will be.

 Plant Selection

-When choosing what to plant, consider growth habits, flower color, foliage texture/color, bloom times and regional hardiness.
+When choosing what to plant, consider growth habits, flower color, foliage texture/color, bloom times, and regional hardiness.
 It is well worth the time to map out what you are planting to get a feel for how much room (height/width) mature plants will need.
 Planting in odd numbers, drifts and repeating colors/plant types will help to define the garden and give it a finished look.
 If there are too many different plants in a bed, it becomes chaotic, messy and may not ultimately be as low-maintenance as desired.

 Very few perennials bloom all spring, summer and fall, which is why foliage is also very important for looks.
 Foliage can be utilized as much for garden color as blooms can, but be careful that there isn’t too much color variety.
 You want your variegated plants, in a design sense, to stand out in contrast to your green plants.
 Foliage texture can be used very much the same way.
-Placing fine foliage such as a fern next to bold, large foliage such as a hosta will accentuate the individual attributes of each plant.
+Placing fine foliage, such as a fern, next to bold, large foliage, such as a hosta, will accentuate the individual attributes of each plant.

 Choose plants with varying bloom times so that there will always be something blooming in your garden.
 You certainly want to ensure that a few groups of your plants are blooming in the spring, and that the colors go together.
 When the spring bloomers are finished, you’ll want another group to start blooming and so forth.
-A well-planned garden will always have complimentary plants blooming and taking up where others left off.
+A well-planned garden will always have complementary plants blooming and taking up where others left off.
 See the chart below for bloom times.

 One of the most important things to consider with plant selection is the hardiness zone.
 In New England, you want to select plants in the USDA Plant Hardiness Zones 5, 6 (-10 to -20, & 0 to -10 degrees) and under.
 Lower zones indicate colder climates.
 Any plant higher than a zone 6 can be treated as an annual in this area.